spok7/bcoe/README.md

 expand the scope of our project to find the shortest trajectories that explore the most ocean area.
 Additionally, we want to demonstrate the possibility of traveling to a specified goal location or region, e.g. to send data, for recovery, or to investigate a site of interest.

+# Installation and Usage
+Make a new python 3.9 conda environment and install whatever packages are necessary (TBD)